mlliarm/mlliarm.github.io/port/msc-coursework.md

 ## Intervalica

 An Interval Analysis library in Mathematica.
 A basic library for Interval Analysis, by extending the interval capabilities provided by Mathematica.
-The library is still under development, and what is left is to implement the Interval Newton method and the methods presented in Ratz's paper.
+It already contains the Interval Bisection method.
+What is left is to implement the Interval Newton method and the methods presented in Ratz's paper.
+Under continuous development.